-Berry Pond Trail is a 4.1 mile lightly trafficked loop trail located near Lake George, NY that features beautiful wild flowers and is rated as moderate.
+Berry Pond Trail is a 5.5 mile lightly trafficked loop trail located near Lake George, New York that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash